Barrel Aging Process

 At bottling time, I rack the wine from the barrel into a Brute, and add any remaining topup wine.
 I add K-meta and glycerin, then bottle.

 I never bottle from the barrel to avoid sucking up any sediment, which ruins the appearance in the bottle.
 I rack all but 2 to 4 bottle’s worth of wine.
-After bottling the main portion, I carefully rack the remaining wine and bottle it separately.
-This is usually clear, but I use it first and never give away these bottles, in case sediment was sucked up.
+After bottling the main portion, I carefully rack the remaining wine into a 4 liter jug and put it in the fridge for a week to clear.
+Then I bottle it.
+This last part is usually clear, but I use it first and never give away these bottles, in case sediment was sucked up.

-It’s likely I’ll tweak my process with time and experience, but don’t expect the overall flow to change much.
+As time goes on, it’s likely I’ll tweak my process, but I don’t expect the overall flow to change much.